 Aging is a natural process.
 As a Christian, I don’t want to remain on this earth for eternity.
 There is a far better world that awaits.
 But, while I’m on this side of things, it is sanctioned by God to remain as healthy as possible.
 He is still imparting new knowledge through medical research.
 We can most certainly utilize the knowledge that He imparts.

 Frankly, I didn’t take Suzanne Somers’ word for it.
 I’m an independent thinker (i.e. skeptic), remember?
-Mr. Muscle (a.k.a. my husband) gets annoyed with me sometimes, because I have a hard time taking anyone’s word for it.
+Dave, my husband, gets annoyed with me sometimes, because I have a hard time taking anyone’s word for it.
 I have to dig and come to my own conclusions.

-Basically, bioidentical hormones (which are produced from yams and soy products, among other things) are chemically and molecularly identical to the hormones in your body.
-They are available through prescription at commercial and compounding pharmacies.
+Basically, bioidentical hormones (or biologically identical hormones) have the nearest chemical structure you can find to the hormones in your body.
+They are produced from yams and soy products, among other things and are available through prescription at compounding pharmacies.

 Synthesized (non-bioidentical, such as Premerin or Prempro) hormones mimic the physiological effects of the hormone they are replacing.
-But, the synthesized hormone is not an identical replica.
+But, the synthesized hormone is not as similar a replica as bioidentical hormones.
 Synthesized hormones are patented by their drug manufacturer and are available through prescription at commercial pharmacies.